leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: appointment-treatment_general-miscellaneous
 - How can I change my appointment?
+- How to make appointment
 - How can I change my appointment?
+- How to make appointment
 - How do I make an appointment with SNEC?
 - Where can I change my appointment?
 - Who can I speak to to change my appointment?